ubucon-asia/2022/content/privacy-policy/index.md

 | --- | --- | --- | --- | --- | --- | --- |
 | Festa Inc. | 19F, 8, 331beon-gil, Seongnam-daero, Bundang-gu, Seongnam-si, Gyeonggi-do, Republic of Korea | When the participant registers at festa.io | help@festa.io | --- | Participant registration and payment management | 5 years |

-2. When concluding a entrustment contract, the **The Committee** shall, in accordance with Article 26 of the Personal Information Protection Act」, specify management of personal information other than for the purpose of performing entrusted tasks is prohibited, technical and administrative protection measures, restrictions on re-entrustment, management and supervision of the trustee, and compensation for damages, etc. in documents such as contracts, and supervises whether the entrustee handles personal information safely.
+2. When concluding a entrustment contract, the **The Committee** shall, in accordance with Article 26 of the 「Personal Information Protection Act」, specify management of personal information other than for the purpose of performing entrusted tasks is prohibited, technical and administrative protection measures, restrictions on re-entrustment, management and supervision of the trustee, and compensation for damages, etc. in documents such as contracts, and supervises whether the entrustee handles personal information safely.
 3. If the contents of the entrustment work or the entrustees are changed, we will disclose it through this privacy policy without any delay.

 ## Article 5 (International transfer of personal information)